sylwiavargas/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-mtm.md

 > **IMPORTANT:** If a customer messages you, you have 24 hours to respond to the customer with a free-form message.
 After this period you must use a message template (MTM).
 If a customer has not messaged you first, then the first time you send a message to a user, WhatsApp requires that the message contains a template.
 This is explained in more detail in the [Understanding WhatsApp topic](/messages/concepts/whatsapp).

-> **NOTE:** The Header and Footer lengths are currently limited to 60 characters each and the Message body length is limited to 1024 characters.

 ## Example

 Ensure the following variables are set to your required values using any convenient method: